Discover your potential savings with our ROI Calculator

 Create, schedule, and manage audit programs using the calendar view available in the CQ Audit Management Software.
 The software also facilitates collaboration between stakeholders during the different stages of an audit and helps the enterprise build a QMS workflow that is data-driven and enables Continuous Improvement (CI).
 CQ’s Audit Checklist feature helps quality leaders “know their gaps,” take preventive action and, overall, stay compliant with all regulations.

-With CQ Document Management, organizations can manage their entire document lifecycle, gain complete visibility and rely on a single source across all locations for more effective decision making.
+With CQ Document Management, organizations can manage their entire document lifecycle and integrate it seamlessly with our design control software for centralized, compliant, and efficient document handling.
 The solution offers an electronic approach to document management across the enterprise.
 Organisations will have a central repository to create, modify, review, approve, store, organize, access and share documents globally in a controlled manner.

 CQ’s Product Design Management solution allows design leaders to gain complete visibility over your product design process while guaranteeing compliant and comprehensive documentation.
 The solution allows teams to connect and collaborate in real-time, enabling better change management and document sharing to minimize deviations and errors.
 Reviews and revisions can also be faster and more accurate, reducing non-conformance.
 It also helps organizations comply with 21 CFR 820.30 and ISO 13485 regulations.